-AlabamaWorks!
-Virtual One-Stop (VOS) is the on-line portal to services offered through the Alabama Career Center System.
+Alabama Job Link (AJL) is the on-line portal to services offered through the Alabama Career Center System.
 It is an internet based self-service system for job seekers who can look for work, post their resume and receive emails notifications of job matches.
-VOS also provides access to Alabama's WIOA Eligible Training Provider List for training programs and access to the different programs provided by ADOL and WIOA.
-VOS also provides a link to partner agency websites.
+AJL also provides access to Alabama's WIOA Eligible Training Provider List for training programs and access to the different programs provided by ADOL and WIOA.
+AJL also provides a link to partner agency websites.

 iii.
 How entities within the one-stop delivery system, including career center operators and the career center partners, will comply with WIOA sec.
 188, if applicable, and applicable provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
-12101 et seq.) regarding the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities, including providing staff training and support for addressing the needs of individuals with disabilities (20 CFR 679.560(b)(5)(iii)); and
+12101 et seq.)

+regarding the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities, including providing staff training and support for addressing the needs of individuals with disabilities (20 CFR 679.560(b)(5)(iii)); and

-In 2016, a team of Alabama Department of Rehabilitation Services employees reviewed each Alabama Career Center (including affiliate centers) to check physical and programmatic accessibility of facilities, services, technology and materials using a DOL survey checklist developed under Section 188 of WIOA and a policy checklist.
-The survey also measured compliance with the Americans with Disabilities Act (ADA) requirements.
-This re-survey was being conducted by a team of persons with disabilities and others that include assistive technology experts on deaf and blind needs.
+In 2005, a team of Alabama Department of Rehabilitation Services employees reviewed each Alabama Career Center for physical and programmatic accessibility using a survey checklist developed under Section 188 of WIA.
+A re-survey of Career Centers (including satellite centers) is being done in FY 2016 to check physical and programmatic accessibility of facilities, services, technology and materials using a DOL survey checklist developed under Section 188 of WIOA and a policy checklist.
+The survey also measures compliance with the Americans with Disabilities Act (ADA) requirements.
+This re-survey is being conducted by a team of persons with disabilities and others that include assistive technology experts on deaf and blind needs.
 These surveys measure physical access from parking to entrances to where services are provided, as well as, accessibility of bathrooms, telephones, tables, and water fountains.
-Policies were also evaluated to ensure that they did not exclude individuals with disabilities.
+Policies are also being evaluated to ensure that they do not exclude individuals with disabilities.
+Computers are being evaluated to ensure access for those with disabilities affecting hearing, vision, and manual dexterity.